TauseefNafeeFattah/Snorlax-Messaging-Application/README.md

 # Snorlax-Messaging-Application
 A Django real time chatting application.
 Users can create profiles with email verification.
-Users can search for other users and chat with with them.
-Furthermore, users can send invitation to participants to join group chats and the participant can choose whether to accept or deny the invitation.
-The chats are encrypted, so privacy is ensured
+Users can search for other users and chat with them.
+Furthermore, users can send invitations to participants to join group chats and the participant can choose whether to accept or deny the invitation.
+The chats are encrypted before they are stored in the database, so privacy is ensured
 ## Tech Stacks Used:
 Django - Django is the main framework used to create the web application